phlexible/element-finder-bundle/README.md

 Installation
 ------------

-Installation takes is a 5 step process:
+Installation is a 5 step process:

 1. Download PhlexibleElementFinderBundle using composer
 2. Enable the Bundle